Frequently Asked Questions

 - Passion for medicine

-- Communication (for instance, teamwork, cultural competence, and social awareness)
+- Communication (teamwork, cultural competence, and social awareness)

 - Intellectual excellence